 I have included an image of a Drysuit so that non-divers could understand this story.
 There are two main types of Drysuits.
 I will only discuss mine.
 No water enters the suit, the diver is kept totally dry.
 To keep the suit off the skin there is a liner that is worn, the thicker the liner the colder the water you can dive in.
 Air from your air supply is pumped in the suit to help keep the shell from touching the skin.
 The air enters the suit via valve in the center of the chest.
 As you get closer to the surface, the pressure decreases so you have to let air out of your suit through another valve in your shoulder.
 Sounds pretty simple, right?
 In theory it is, when everything works.
 I had a couple of problems, first my suit was too large and it trapped way too much air, also the valve that put air into my suit got stuck in the “on” position.
 Also, the valve that dumped out the excess air wasn’t designed to handle that much air at one time.
 The Yukon is one of the most challenging wrecks in the California coastline.
 The currents are strong, the water is murky and cold and the wreck is mostly at or greater than 100 feet of depth.
 Even with a Nitrox mixture, your time allowed at the bottom is limited.
 The first 10 minutes of the dive went fine.
 Then shit happened and a cascade of events occurred.
 I was simply too new of a Drysuit diver to deal with all of the events that occurred.
-I have since made all necessary adjustments and dove many dives with that suit with no problem.
+I have since made all necessary adjustments and dove many dives with that suit with no further issues.
 My suit filled with air and I got knocked in an upside down position, so my feet were up, and I was being dragged to the surface.
 When you are down that deep, you need to do at least two safety stops and you need to ascend very slowly or you could blow your lungs out.
 The Yukon had six lines attached to buoys at the surface.
 I knew if I free floated to the surface, I was a goner.
 I had to get to one of those lines.
 With the help of my dive buddy, I was finally able to get to one but I was burning through my air quickly and I had also been down way too long.
 I was at 20 minutes.
 So I started ascending up the line, feet first.
 As I got closer to the surface the more buoyant my suit got and the faster I was rising.
 The release valve was useless because air goes to the highest point in these suits, which was now the feet.
 I blew through both my safety stops and ascended way too fast.
 I was being dragged up the line and no matter how hard I held on, it was no good.
 Eventually, I reached the surface.
 The only thing going for me is that I did not develop a pneumothorax.
 I was immediately administered oxygen, and my second dive was cancelled.
-The amazing thing is that I suffered no issues at all.
+The amazing thing is that I suffered no ill effects at all.
 I must have used up 2 lives on that dive.
-I spent several hundred dollars on the suit and it was fine afterwards.
+I spent several hundred dollars on tweeking the suit and it worked flawlessly afterwards.

 The second close call involved our search for caves close to the shore of one of the Channel Islands.
 My dive buddy and I were in about 10 feet of water searching for the cave when out-of- nowhere, I can only describe it as a giant hand grabbing me.
 I was immediately pulled to the rocky shore of the island.
 I kicked like hell with my fins but it was useless.
 Then suddenly I was released.
 So, I kept on swimming to get the hell out of there.
 My dive buddy was hiding safely behind some rocks.
 There was not a thing he could do to help.
 All he would be good for was to tell them where to look for the body afterwards.
 As I was swimming back out into deeper water, I got grabbed again.
 This time I was brought even closer to the ominous rocks on the shore.
 I thought this time surely I was a goner.
 But just like last time, I was released at the very last second.
 I told myself that if this happened a third time it was all over.
 So I swam like hell and this time I got away.
 There was no third hand of god grabbing me.
 This last close call convinced me to search for calmer waters.